 What is a service animal and emotional support animal?
 A service animal is defined as an animal that is trained to perform a certain task that benefit an individual with a disability.
-Tasks performed can include, pulling a wheelchair, retrieving dropped items, alerting a person to a sound.
+Tasks performed can include, pulling a wheelchair, retrieving dropped items, and alerting a person to a sound.
 Service animals are protected by the Americans with Disabilities Act and the Fair Housing Law.
 An emotional support animal is used to treat disabilities such as depression, anxiety or a certain phobia.
 Emotional support dogs are not protected by the Americans with Disabilities Act, but are protected under the Fair Housing Law.
 The landlord may not ask an applicant about the existence, nature or extent of their disability.
 However, an applicant with a disability who is requesting reasonable accommodations will be asked to provide documentation for the request.

-A Guide to Disability Rights Laws: https://www.ada.gov/cguide.htm
+A Guide to Disability Rights Laws: https://www.ada.gov/cguide.html